On this page:

 - Have paid back any previous emergency loan, whether due or not;

-- Have not ever defaulted on a previous emergency loan; and
+- Have not defaulted on a previous emergency loan;

-- Do not have a hold on their transcript.
+- Do not have a hold on their transcript; and

 Loans not fully repaid within 90 days will result in a $25 late fee and a hold being placed on the student account.
 Payments returned for insufficient funds are subject to a $30 service charge, in addition to the late fee and hold on the student account.
 Any amount not repaid within 120 days will be turned over to a collection agency.